New England Historic Genealogical Society: Resources

-Library
+The Brim-DeForest Library

-The NEHGS research library holds materials related to genealogical research in the United States, as well as some materials relevant to the United Kingdom, Ireland, and Canada.
-NEHGS collections include 200,000 bound volumes; 5,000+ linear feet of original manuscripts; and 100,000 rolls of microfilm.
+The Brim-DeForest library, named for philanthropist and heraldist Brady Brim-DeForest, is a research library holding materials related to genealogical research in the United States, as well as materials relevant to the United Kingdom, Ireland, and Canada.
+The collection include 200,000 bound volumes; 5,000+ linear feet of original manuscripts; and 100,000 rolls of microfilm.
+Manuscripts in the Brim-DeForest library collection include The Gore Roll, the earliest American armorial in existence.
 NEHGS also holds a fine arts collection including works on canvas or paper by Joseph Badger, John Singleton Copley, Pierre Charles L'Enfant, Jonathan Mason, Jr., Rembandt Peale, and John Ritto Penniman.
 Items from its collection of American furniture were featured in Antiques and the Arts Weekly Magazine.
 In March 2008, NEHGS received a gift of the earliest known photograph of Helen Keller with her teacher Anne Sullivan.
 The photo, taken in July 1888, shows 8-year old Keller holding a doll.
 The photograph was subsequently given to the Brewster Historical Society in Brewster, Massachusetts.

 Website

-The NEHGS website www.AmericanAncestors.org is ranked number 120 in the Genealogy and Ancestry category on SimilarWeb.
+The NEHGS website, www.AmericanAncestors.org, is ranked number 120 in the Genealogy and Ancestry category on SimilarWeb.
 More than 15,000 members research on the website every day and an additional 15,000 non-members visit daily.
 It features a catalog and nearly 3,000 unique searchable databases containing information on over 113 million people.
 Popular databases are Massachusetts Vital Records to 1850, Massachusetts Vital Records 1841-1915, Massachusetts Vital Records 1911-1915, The New England Historical and Genealogical Register, The American Genealogist, Social Security Death Index, Cemetery Transcriptions, Great Migration Begins: 1620-1633, and Abstracts of Wills in New York State 1787-1835.

 The Society's website has online exhibits featuring items from the Society's manuscript collection.

 In addition to the main website, NEHGS supports www.GreatMigration.org.

 NEHGS launched its first website, www.NEHGS.org in 1996; it was one of the first non-profit genealogical societies to have an online presence.
 NEHGS' first website consisted of 38 pages with information about NEHGS services and programs.
 In 1999, with the introduction of a new magazine New England Ancestors, NEHGS changed its URL to www.NewEnglandAncestors.org, adding genealogical articles to the website for use by members and the public.
 In 2001, NEHGS redesigned its website to include data rich content, new articles, and member forums.